March 2026 update

 Energy consumption per query

-We will report an estimated energy cost for each user query (and, where appropriate, a CO₂e estimate) using the approach developed in our research.
+We will report an estimated energy cost for each user query using the approach developed in our research and from the How Hungry is AI paper.
 The goal is to make ChatNetZero a climate- and energy-responsible tool for researchers.

 Dynamic data updates